To use private packages, you must run a version of npm greater than

 2.7.0.
 You also must be a paid npm user.

-With npm private modules, you can use the npm registry to host your own private code and the npm command line to manage it.
-This makes it easy to use public modules like Express and Browserify side-by-side with your own private code.
+With npm private packages, you can use the npm registry to host your own private code and the npm command line to manage it.
+This makes it easy to use public packages like Express and Browserify side-by-side with your own private code.

 All private packages are scoped.

 If a package's name begins with

 @, then it is a scoped package.
 The scope is everything in between the